iamqh/iamqh_blog_hugo/content/notes/VPC_note.md

 Transit Gateway is a highly available resource => don't have to create multiple transit gateways for redundancy

+## CIDR

+Classless Inter-Domain Routing - a method for allocating IP addresses

+Used in Security Groups rules and AWS networking in general

+They help to define an IP address range:
+- ww.xx.yy.zz/32 => one IP
+- 0.0.0.0/0 => all IPs

+$$
+=> number\ IPs = 2^{32 - x}
+$$

+A CIDR consists of 2 components:
+- Base IP
+- Subnet mask

+### Subnet mask
+The subet mask basically allows part of the underlying IP to get additional next value form the base IP 192.168.0.0/30

+=> 4 IPs

+=> 192.168.0.0 -> 192.168.0.3

+### Public vs private IP (IPv4)
+IANA established certain blocks of IPv4 addresses for the use of private (LAN) and public (Internet) addresses

+- **Private IP** can only allow certain values:
+    * 10.0.0.0/8 (in big networks)
+    * 172.16.0.0/12 (AWS default VPC in that range)
+    * 192.168.0.0/16 (home network)

 ## Elastic IP Address

 Allocate an EIP to your account and keep it as long as you want